Hong Kong pro-democracy newspaper Apple Daily to shut down on Saturday | DW | 23.06.2021

 Hundreds of police had raided Apple Daily last week in a national security probe in which senior executives of the newspaper were arrested over allegations of "collusion with a foreign country."

+Five Apple daily executives were arrested, making it the first time the national security law was used to arrest top editors of a media agency.

+Editor-in-chief Ryan Law Wai-kwong, chief operating officer (COO) and publisher Cheung Kim-hung, who is also CEO Next Digital, were among those arrested.

-Authorities also froze Apple Daily's assets worth HK$18 million (roughly $2.3 billion, or €1.9 billion) under the controversial national security law imposed on the Chinese-ruled city via Beijing in 2020.
+Authorities also froze Apple Daily's assets worth HK$18 million (roughly $2.3 million, or €1.9 million) under the controversial national security law imposed on the Chinese-ruled city via Beijing in 2020.

+Earlier on Wednesday, Hong Kong police carried out more arrests at Apple Daily, widening the scope of the operation against the tabloid.

-Earlier on Wednesday, a columnist for the newspaper was also arrested "on suspicion of colluding with foreign forces to endanger national security."
+Police announced the arrest of a 55-year-old man "on suspicion of colluding with foreign forces to endanger national security."

+While a senior executive at Next Digital said a lead writer for editorials and a reporter had been arrested, a police representative told the media that there was no immediate information on a second arrest.